cordobadigitalmedia/homeschoolonline/security.md

 ## Hooking your devices to use the filters
 Once this is set up, you will need to add each student device to use the DNS of the desired profile.

+On both Mac and Windows, I would set the users with a `Standard` account so that they cannot change the Network properties.
+Another page will follow with more details about this.

 ### On Mac
 - From the Apple menu, select System Preferences.
 The window shown below appears.
 - Click Network.
 The window shown below appears.